Kong/kubernetes-ingress-controller/docs/guides/configuring-custom-entities.md

 ```

 Some things to note:
-- The key inside the secret should be `config`.
+- The key inside the secret must be `config`.
 This is not configurable at the
   moment.
-- The secret should be accessible by the Ingress Controller.
+- The secret must be accessible by the Ingress Controller.
 The recommended
   practice here is to install the secret in the same namespace in which Kong
   is running.